 - 1. Each student will be allotted to a faculty supervisor for mentoring. - 2.
 Mini projects may be targeted to achieve practical competencies. - 3.
 Mini projects shall have inter-disciplinary/ industry relevance. - 4.
 All the results obtained are to be clearly presented and documented with the reasons/explanations.

-CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY In line with the AICTE Model Curriculum with effect from AY 2025-26
+DEPARTMENT OF BIOTECHNOLOGY (In line with AICTE Model Curriculum with effect from AY 2027-28)

 SEMESTER-VII